Social Studies Links

 Oyate is a Native organization working to see that lives and histories are portrayed honestly.
 Its work includes evaluation of texts, resource materials and fiction by and about Native peoples; conducting of teacher workshops, in which participants learn to evaluate children's material for anti-Indian biases; administration of a small resource center and library; and distribution of children's, young adult, and teacher books and materials, with an emphasis on writing and illustration by Native people.

 At this web site you can discover the good, the bad and the ugly behind the products you buy everyday — from clothing to shoes to toothpaste.
-It is sponsored by Co-op America, a membership organization of consumers, investors, businesses, and communities that work together to create a socially just and environmentally sustainable economy.
+It is sponsored by Green America a membership organization of consumers, investors, businesses, and communities that work together to create a socially just and environmentally sustainable economy.

 This site is primarily a teacher resource, designed to help teachers teach about tolerance.